Paradox2102/anthill-anarchy-match-runner/README.md

 This software was written to assist Team Paradox (2102) with the administration of an off-season competition run along FRC-like lines.
 It provides a simple text display that can be shown to competitors and also overlaid on a video feed.
 It also provides a simple control interface that allows officials to start matches and display scores.

-Team lists, match lists, and match scores are maintained in a Google spreadsheet.
+Team lists, match lists, and match scores are maintained in a Google spreadsheet, which this service accesses read-only.

 Note: There is no attempt to interact with driver station software, so teams are responsible for complying with start/stop.